 What should Christians do?

 I believe the Christian should thank the Lord that such a powerful movie has been made which has provided us with a great opportunity to promote Christ.
-We need to get off our duffs, stop whining, pray, and get ready to present the gospel.
+We need to get off our duffs, stop whining, pray and get ready to present the gospel.
 Ask for doors to be opened.
 Ask to be used of God.
-Also, for those who are complaining about this movie, go support "real" Christian movies.
+Also, for those who are complaining about this movie, then go support "real" Christian movies.
 Support "real" Christian media, missionaries, and efforts.
 Put your money where your mouth is.

 I hope that no Christian foolishly refuses to speak to someone about Jesus because his/her "principles" are such that he would not participate in an opportunity generated out of a movie he disagrees with.